tfsaggregator/aggregator-cli/doc/command-examples.md

 # Sample Aggregator CLI usage

 In the following you will find many sample usage of Aggregator CLI commands.
-Run `dotnet aggregator-cli.dll` followed by the command and any option.
+Run `aggregator-cli` or `dotnet aggregator-cli.dll` followed by the command and any option.
 All commands accept the `--verbose` option to print additional messages, useful in troubleshooting.